krakrukra/PocketAdmin/extra/wiki/eng/home.md

 To prevent an on-insertion script execution you could use the MSD-only
 button.
 You need to hold it down, insert the device, wait around 1
 second after that, then release.
 In that case the device will not type
-anything in, and instead will show up as a flash drive, even if you have
+anything in, and instead will show up as a normal flash drive, even if you have
-enabled HID-only mode.
-This button will also disable features like fake
-capacity and hidden region, so you are always able to access the files.
+enabled HID or read-only modes.
+So you are always able to access the files.
 Another way to prevent on-insertion payloads is with the "ALLOW_EXIT"
 command, which allows you to avoid taking the device apart every time.